Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 5. Data Storytelling

-Take CB Insights, for example.
+Take CB Insights.
 Their proprietary data gives them a unique perspective on entire industries, regions, and technological trends, as well as individual companies.
 They have developed a reputation for turning that perspective into must-read thought leadership content.

-They are regularly cited by the likes of TechCrunch and the New York Times and by influencers and blogs in the spaces they cover.
+They are regularly cited by the likes of TechCrunch and the New York Times, as well as by influencers and blogs in the spaces they cover.
 Why?
-Because they’re serving up reliable, authoritative insights that offer visibility into these topics at a resolution that nobody else is delivering.
+Because they're serving up reliable, authoritative insights that offer visibility into these topics at a resolution that nobody else is delivering.

-But it’s not the data itself that produces thought leadership content.
-It’s the analysis and insights that data enables you to produce.
+But it's not the data itself that creates thought leadership content.
+It's the analysis and insights that data enables you to produce.

 Screen Shot 2020-07-18 at 7.21.12 PM.png